-More than two thirds of our loan applications and drawdowns are now done online.
+More than 90% our loan applications and drawdowns are now done online or through the mobile app.
 Members may register for online access through our website.
-You can apply for your loan, upload the documents securely and drawn down the loan once approved via Docusign.
-This proved a vital service during the lockdown, and we were happy that we were able to roll this out in March 2020 as lockdown began.
+You can apply for your loan, upload the documents securely and drawn down the loan once approved, via Docusign.